Chebuya/blogrs/posts/cat.md

 ![Workers](https://blog.cloudflare.com/content/images/2019/06/45DEDC7B-B31F-461C-B786-12FBAF1A5391.png)
 # What's about it?

-Recently i discovered awesome thing — Cloudflare.
-Cons — it's free, it can provide a free domain name, it has 1GB of storage for free, and it's freaking fast!
+Recently i discovered awesome thing — Cloudflare Workers.
+Pros — it's free, it can provide a free domain name, it has 1GB of storage for free, and it's freaking fast!
 And it can be written entirely in Rust.
 [Native Rust support in workers](https://blog.cloudflare.com/workers-rust-sdk/)

 # How to start?